Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Rabu, 17 September 2025 00.24.44 UTC
+- WIB: Rabu, 17 September 2025 01.36.59 UTC
-- WITA: Rabu, 17 September 2025 01.24.44 UTC
+- WITA: Rabu, 17 September 2025 02.36.59 UTC
-- WIT: Rabu, 17 September 2025 02.24.44 UTC
+- WIT: Rabu, 17 September 2025 03.36.59 UTC

 Kutipan Inspiratif:
-"A stranger stabs you in the front, a friend stabs you in the back, a boyfriend stabs you in the heart, but best friends only poke each other with straws."
+"Tragedy is when I cut my finger.
+Comedy is when you fall into an open sewer and die."

-Kategori: friendship
+Kategori: funny